josrojrom1/getyt/README.md

    1.1 -  Installation process on WINDOWS:

             Clone the repository or download the ZIP code.
-Exec getyt.exe and its done.
+Run getyt.exe.

    1.2 -  Installation process on LINUX: